nautobot/nautobot/nautobot/docs/installation/nautobot.md

-# Deploy Nautobot
+# Installing Nautobot

 This section of the documentation discusses installing and configuring the Nautobot application itself.

-The instructions will guide you through the following actions:
+These instructions will guide you through the following actions:

 - Establish a Nautobot root directory for the application environment
 - Create a `nautobot` system account